eclipse-kura/kura/_posts/intro/2014-02-01-raspberry-pi-quick-start.md

     <pre>sudo apt-get remove network-manager</pre>

+    In the latest Raspbian releases, type the following command to disable the network manager:

+    <pre>sudo systemctl disable networking</pre>

+4. In the latest raspbian releases, the wireless interface is disabled by default.
+Type the following command to enabled it:

+    <pre>sudo rfkill unblock all</pre>

-4. Install the gdebi command line tool:
+5. Install the gdebi command line tool:

     <pre>sudo apt-get update
     sudo apt-get install gdebi-core</pre>

-5. Make sure that Java 8 is installed with
+6. Make sure that Java 8 is installed with

     <pre>java -version</pre>